St. John's Stargazing & Astronomy Report

 Is St. John's good for stargazing?

 Not for serious deep-sky observing.
-St. John's is a poor city sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.
+St. John's is a poor urban/suburban sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.

 Is St. John's good for astrophotography?

 Broadband deep-sky imaging is heavily compromised from St. John's and a Bortle 4 or darker site is strongly recommended.
-Even narrowband imaging is difficult from St. John's without careful processing.
+Narrowband imaging of bright emission nebulae remains viable from St. John's with appropriate Ha or OIII filters.

 What can you observe from St. John's?

-Primary targets from St. John's include Moon, planets, bright stars, double stars, solar system events.
+Primary targets from St. John's include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
 Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near St. John's?

-The closest meaningfully darker mapped site is Portugal Cove - St. Philip's, Newfoundland and Labrador, about 8 km west north west of St. John's, reaching Bortle 6.
+The closest meaningfully darker mapped site is St. John's, Newfoundland and Labrador, about 16 km south of St. John's, reaching Bortle 5.

 When is the sky darkest in St. John's?